Joel-Haeberli/it-security-docs/docs/themes/Bitcoin Scripts.md

 ## OP_RETURN

 OP_RETURN is an operation code (opcode), which will throw an error whenever it is reached.
 An output that is locked with a script that contains OP_RETURN is unspendable due to this.
 A script can contain up to 80 bytes after the OP_RETURN instruction.

+Useful for:

+- Embedding data in blockchain (Timestamping)
+- Proof-of-burn (starting another cryptocurrency by exporting bitcoins to another blockchain)

 ---
 links: [[404 DSS TOC - Bitcoin|DSS TOC - Bitcoin]] - [[themes/000 Index|Index]]